Supreme Court overturns Roe v. Wade; states can ban abortion

 “With sorrow—for this Court, but more, for the many millions of American women who have today lost a fundamental constitutional protection—we dissent,” they wrote, warning that abortion opponents now could pursue a nationwide ban “from the moment of conception and without exceptions for rape or incest.”

-The ruling is expected to disproportionately affect minority women who already face limited access to health care, according to statistics analyzed by The Associated Press.
+In particular, Garland said that the federal Food and Drug Administration has approved the use of Mifepristone for medication abortions.

+More than 90% of abortions take place in the first 13 weeks of pregnancy, and more than half are now done with pills, not surgery, according to the Guttmacher Institute, a research group that supports abortion rights.

-Mississippi’s only abortion clinic, which is at the center of the case, continued to see patients Friday.
-Outside, men used a bullhorn to tell people inside the clinic that they would burn in hell.
-Clinic escorts wearing colorful vests used large stereo speakers to blast Tom Petty’s “I Won’t Back Down” at the protesters.
+Mississippi’s only abortion clinic, which was at the center of Friday’s case, continued to see patients Friday.
+Outside, men used a bullhorn to tell people inside that they would burn in hell.
+Clinic escorts wearing colorful vests used large speakers to blast Tom Petty’s “I Won’t Back Down” at the protesters.

-Mississippi is one of 13 states, mainly in the South and Midwest, that already have laws on the books that ban abortion in the event Roe is overturned.
+Mississippi, Alabama, Kentucky and Missouri are among 13 states, mainly in the South and Midwest, that already have laws on the books to ban abortion in the event Roe was overturned.
 Another half-dozen states have near-total bans or prohibitions after 6 weeks of pregnancy, before many women know they are pregnant.

 The liberal justices made the same point in their joint dissent: The majority “eliminates a 50-year-old constitutional right that safeguards women’s freedom and equal station.
 It breaches a core rule-of-law principle, designed to promote constancy in the law.
 In doing all of that, it places in jeopardy other rights, from contraception to same-sex intimacy and marriage.
 And finally, it undermines the Court’s legitimacy.”